Connect to a service in CI/CD

 ❌ [job].services.0.variables

 The main exception is within the services' own variables block, i.e., services[...].variables.
-Variables within that block are not currently interpreted due to, in part, an upstream bug in GitLab's runner.
-GitLab's runner ought to interpolate the variables defined here as it does elsewhere, but currently does not — we in turn leave these variables alone to keep behavior consistent.
+Variables within that block are not currently interpreted due to a design decision by GitLab.

 Ergo, the below configuration will not work.